28 Sep How 9 companies distributed IBC ’19 in 8K VR

 Tiledmedia’s ClearVR Cloud Live software running in Google Cloud first decoded the cubemaps and divided the decoded video in 96 tiles, 16 per cube face.
 For each of the tiles, two versions were encoded using Intel’s open source SVT-HEVC encoder, which supports the encoding constraints that are required for tiled distribution.
 There are two encoded versions of each tile because we need to enable both fast switching (a short GOP) and high efficiency (a longer GOP).
 Six larger tiles are also encoded, one for each cube face – these provide a lower-resolution background that is always present at the decoder.

 The HEVC-encoded tiles were then packaged into mp4 files for distribution.
-The processes to create the cubemap, and then tile, encode and package the full 8K content run on multiple hundreds of Intel Xeon cores, in parallel processes managed by the ClearVR Orchestrator.
+The processes to create the cubemap, and then tile, encode and package the full 8K content run on well over 1 000 Intel Xeon cores, in parallel processes managed by the ClearVR Orchestrator.
 ClearVR Orchestrator ensures all tiles are ready in time for ingest into the CDN and provides for redundancy and fail-over in the encoding and packaging.
 The total bitrate of the packaged files amounts to about 120 Mbit/s.
 Note that these numbers all apply to one single 8K VR feed; we had two parallel camera feeds, so the numbers doubled.

 Next, the packaged MP4 files were ingested into Akamai’s CDN using 6 parallel Media Services Live (MSL) ingest points per camera, where each of these ingests can handle 45 Mbit/s.
 We require these parallel ingests to accommodate the exceptionally high 120 Mbit/s bandwidth mentioned in the previous bullet, and allow for some variation in the individual ingests.
 Note that non-VR streams do not come close to Akamai’s current 45 Mbit/s ingest limit, but that VR streams easily exceed them.
 Akamai and Tiledmedia developed the multiple-ingest configuration was developed in 2018 to accommodate live 6K and 8K VR events.
 As the IBC 360 Live production used two parallel 8K cameras, we used twelve (2 x 6) MSL ingests in total.
 The ingested files were then recombined and uploaded onto Akamai’s origin for its EU region and, from there, distributed across all regions globally.